RealChiefChen/To-do/README.md

 Feel free to give feedback

-you also might need to install espeak-ng https://github.com/espeak-ng/espeak-ng and make sure to run "pip install notify2" if notify2 is not installed
+you also might need to install espeak-ng https://github.com/espeak-ng/espeak-ng

+make sure to run "pip install notify2" if notify2 is not installed